 Keap also offers a tool that let you build appealing landing pages, which go a long way in attracting customers.
 The platform offers a lot of landing page templates designed by professionals that you customize to fit your brand.

 Keap boasts a 20% open rate and a 13% click rate on emails, far higher than the industry standard.

-Keap’s commitment to data security impressed us.
+As to security, Keap’s commitment to keeping its customer data safe impressed us.
 It has PCI DSS level-one on-site assessment certification validated against the Payment Card Industry Data Security Standards.
 The data centers the company uses have completed Service Organizational Controls (SOC) 2 Type II audits, and servers are protected by biometric physical access control systems.